hyperledger-archives/composer/packages/composer-website/jekylldocs/playground/id-cards-playground.md

 ### Exporting a Business Network Card

-Business Network Cards are exported from the **My Wallet** page in Playground, through interaction with the Business Network Card that you wish to export and is a one-step process.
+Business Network Cards are exported from the **Business Networks** page in Playground, through interaction with the Business Network Card that you wish to export and is a one-step process.

-- On the **My Wallet** page, click the **Export** icon on the Business Network Card you wish to export.
+- On the **Business Networks** page, click the **Export** icon on the Business Network Card you wish to export.
 The Business Network Card should download as a `.card` file.

 _Please note_: If you export a Business Network Card that has never been used, for example to send to a new participant, it will contain the enrollment ID and enrollment secret required to obtain the certificate and private key which are then used to identify Participants.
 Alternatively, if you export a Business Network Card that has been used before, it will already contain the certificate and private key.
 For more information on Participants and Identities, please see our [main documentation](../managing/participantsandidentities.html).